NFL reportedly already concerned that Chargers might fail in Los Angeles

 "I don't think a true tipping point has been reached," Banks said.
 "It's too early for that, but I think there's enough concern that people are saying, 'What's the best option perhaps among bad options?'
 Where that goes, it may ride on how much continued attention this situation in Carson gets."

 The NFL isn't going to panic, but the Chargers are scheduled to spend the next three years at the StubHub Center, and if they can't fill that going forward, that panic may eventually set in.
-However, even if the NFL is concerned, they're just going to brush it off publicly, according to Banks.
+However, even if the NFL is concerned, they're never going to admit it publicly, according to Banks.

 "The [NFL] is saying the right things now and they're going to keep a stiff upper lip and say that 'we knew that this was going to be a hard slog uphill,'" Banks said.
 "There's a lot of concern already.
 And there's a lot of people who are thinking, 'How can we put up with these optics for the next three years if the Chargers can't improve the situation in Carson?'"